shuyi1025/Master-project_Missing-data-in-clustering/README.md

 Review the requested wall time, CPU count, memory, Conda environment name, and repetition count before submission because these settings are cluster-specific.

-## Reproducibility notes

-- Main random seeds are fixed in the scripts (`42` for the observed-data K-means analysis and `123` for simulation generation and evaluation).
-- K-means uses five clusters and repeated initialisation.
-- The complete synthetic dataset is held fixed within a sample-size scenario while a new missingness pattern is generated in each Monte Carlo replication.
-- Cluster labels are matched to the benchmark solution before centroid and cluster-size errors are calculated.
-- MICE-PMM uses 10 imputations, 5 iterative updates, and 5 PMM donors.

-## Current interpretation

-The current draft results indicate that performance worsens as missingness increases and that MAR/MNAR scenarios are generally more difficult than MCAR.
-Random-forest imputation currently shows the strongest overall recovery of the full-data clustering in many settings, with MICE-PMM often performing next best.
-These findings are provisional until all simulation and sensitivity runs have been finalised and checked.

 ## Project status